ttt10/gcdoctest/docs/Annotations.md

 ms.reviewer:
 ms.custom: mvc
 ---
-Ans annotation is a visual element to mark or highlight specific location on a page.
-It can be text, image, shape, or an attachment that can be used to display, highlight and refer to a particular information.
-The purpose of using annotation is to simply associate information or a note with an item or location on a page.
-A number of annotations can be displayed either in open or closed state.
-In the closed state, they appear on the page as a note, icon, or a box, depending on the annotation type.
-When opened by clicking, these annotations display the associated object such as pop up window having text.
-For more information on annotations and its types, see PDF specification 1.7 (Section 12.5).

-GcPdf offers a variety of standard annotation types as described below.

 #### Text annotation
 GcPdf provides TextAnnotation class that lets you display the annotation as a sticky note attached to a location in a PDF document.
 This annotation appears as an icon in closed state, which on clicking displays a pop-up window with associated text in the open state.